elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, it is imperative to make every effort to apply separate actions in each function.
-Sometimes, following this rule may not be that easy, but it is good.
+Sometimes, following this rule may not be that easy, but it is the best approach.
 </div><br />
   <div><strong className="codeExample">Example 1:</strong> Show Prime Numbers using a label (No Separation)<br /><br />